grafana/agent/docs/sources/configuration/flags.md

 If you would like to disable the reporting, Grafana Agent provides the flag `-disable-reporting` to stop the reporting.

+## Support Bundles
+Grafana Agent allows exporting 'Support Bundles' on the `/-/support` endpoint.
+These are zip files, that contain commonly-used information to provide a baseline when starting to debug an issue with the Agent.

+The support bundle contains all information in plain text, so that it can be inspected before sharing, to verify that no sensitive information has leaked.
+The bundle's structure is:
+* `agent-config.yaml` contains the current agent configuration.
+* `agent-logs.txt` contains the agent logs during the bundle generation.
+* `agent-metadata.yaml` contains the agent's build version, operating system, architecture, uptime, plus a string payload defining which extra agent features have been enabled via command-line flags.
+* `agent-metrics-instances.json` and `agent-metrics-targets.json` contain the active metric subsystem instances, and the discovered scraped targets for each one.
+* `agent-logs-instances.json` contains the active logs subsystem instances.
+* `agent-metrics.txt` contains a snapshot of the agent's internal metrics.
+* the `pprof/` directory contains Go runtime profiling data (CPU, heap, goroutine, mutex, block profiles) as exported by the pprof package.

+To disable the endpoint that exports these support bundles, you can pass in the `-disable-support-bundle` command-line flag.

 ## Configuration file

 * `-config.file`: Path to the configuration file to load.
 May be an HTTP(s) URL when the `remote-configs` feature is enabled.